-Keywords: tuberculosis, mycobacteria, newly diagnosed radiodiagnosis.
+Keywords: tuberculosis, caverna, bronchial blocking, radiodiagnosis.

 Relevance.
-The complexity of the epidemiological situation of tuberculosis is also due to a significant increase in the number of patients with concomitant diabetes, which is ahead of all non-communicable diseases in terms of the rate of spread.
-According to the International Diabetes Federation (MDF), in 2016 there were 425 million DM patients in the world [3].
-Currently, every 11th person on Earth is sick with DM.
-The Russian Federation ranks fifth in the world in terms of the number of DM patients.
-According to the State Register in In 2016, 4.38 million patients with DM were registered in the Russian Federation [1].
-Diabetes is a risk factor for the development of tuberculosis.
-Tuberculosis is detected in DM patients 3-14 times more often than in the rest of the population [4, 7].
-They are especially susceptible to tuberculosis people with severe decompensated diabetes and its complications [5, 9].
 Fibrous-cavernous tuberculosis and its complications are the main cause of death in patients with pulmonary tuberculosis (75-80%).
-The disintegration of the focus of specific inflammation in the lungs and the formation of a cavity can be observed with the progression of any form of tuberculosis, if predisposing conditions arise for this in the form of changes in the reactivity of the body, increased sensitization, massive superinfection, the addition of other diseases and the effects of various harmful factors that reduce overall resistance [19, 20].
+The disintegration of the focus of specific inflammation in the lungs and the formation of a cavity can be observed with the progression of any form of tuberculosis, if predisposing conditions arise for this in the form of changes in the reactivity of the body, increased sensitization, massive superinfection, the addition of other diseases and the effects of various harmful factors that reduce overall resistance[3,9,11].
 Under the influence of these factors, the permeability of vascular walls increases in the zone of tuberculous changes, where the reproduction of mycobacteria increases.
-The granulation tissue and caseous masses contained here are infiltrated by lymphoid elements and polynuclears, which secrete proteolytic enzymes, and a zone of perifocal inflammation appears around [1, 8].
+The granulation tissue and caseous masses contained here are infiltrated by lymphoid elements and polynuclears, which secrete proteolytic enzymes, and a zone of perifocal inflammation appears around[5,1,8].
 In the future, as a result of necrobiosis and purulent melting of curd masses, destruction is formed.
 For some time it remains closed and only after its contents are emptied through the draining bronchus and atmospheric air penetrates into the vacated space, a destructive cavity is formed.
-The wall of the newly formed decay cavity first consists of two layers: the inner - pyogenic-necrotic and the outer granulation shaft.
-Then, collagen fibers are gradually formed in the outer part of the granulation layer, which form a thin, sometimes interrupted fibrous layer [6,5].
+The wall of the newly formed decay cavity first consists of two layers: the inner - pyogenicnecrotic and the outer - granulation shaft.
+Then, collagen fibers are gradually formed in the outer part of the granulation layer, which form a thin, sometimes interrupted fibrous layer[6,11,15].
 Over time, a three-layer wall is formed around the decay cavity, characteristic of the cavern.
 The size of the cavern varies widely - from a few millimeters to 10-20 cm or more.
 Medium (from 2 to 4 cm) are more common, less often - large (4-6 cm) and giant (more than 6 cm) cavities.
 The size of the cavities depends not only on the volume of the destroyed lung tissue and the elasticity of the surrounding parenchyma, but also on the condition of the draining bronchi, which are often involved in the pathological process.
-With the progression of the process, the walls of the bronchi are infiltrated by lymphoid and epithelioid cells, the mucous membrane is replaced by specific granulations, and scars appear, which lead to the formation of various degrees of stenosis [9, 14, and 18].
+With the progression of the process, the walls of the bronchi are infiltrated by lymphoid and epithelioid cells, the mucous membrane is replaced by specific granulations, scars appear, which lead to the formation of various degrees of stenosis[9,14,18].
 As a result, the normal patency of the bronchi is disrupted.
 When a valve mechanism is formed, the cavity stretches or swells, in such cases its dimensions often significantly exceed the actual volume of the destroyed lung tissue, and an atelectasis or distelectasis zone forms around the cavity.
 Cavernous tuberculosis Destructive cavity as a kind of manifestation of tuberculous inflammation is characterized by dynamism.
-With effective treatment, and much less often, spontaneous resorption of the zone of perifocal inflammation and fresh bronchogenic foci occurs [17].
+With effective treatment, and much less often, spontaneous resorption of the zone of perifocal inflammation and fresh bronchogenic foci occurs[12,20,17].
 The cavity is clearly delimited from the surrounding lung tissue, but its walls do not yet have a pronounced fibrous-sclerotic character (elastic cavity).
 The clinical picture of cavernous tuberculosis is determined by the initial form of tuberculosis and the time of formation of the cavern.
+With a recent decay, the symptoms characteristic of the original form of the disease dominate.